Guidance and Templates

 For further guidance on the implications of GDPR for your club please download and read the GDPR Briefing Paper prepared by Harper Macleod LLP, on behalf of sportscotland, to support sports clubs.

-Harper Macleod LLP have also prepared a number of resources to support sports clubs in preparing for the implementation of GDPR and these can be found below:
+Harper Macleod LLP have also prepared a number of resources to support sports clubs in preparing for the implementation of GDPR and these can be found by clicking HERE

 Please note that Bowls Scotland do not have an expert resource on GDPR and these resources are compiled by legal firm Harper Macleod LLP, in conjunction with sportscotland.